-Age discrimination is when your employer makes decisions based on your age and not on your skills, qualifications, or how well you do your job.
+Age discrimination happens when an employer makes an employment decision based on your age and not on your skills, qualifications, or how well you do your job.
 Federal, New York State, and New York City laws make age discrimination by employers illegal.
 New York State and New York City laws cover more cases than federal law.

 Federal law protects many workers who are age 40 or older from being discriminated against based on their age.
-If you work (or apply for a job) at a company that has 20 or more employees, the federal Age Discrimination in Employment Act (ADEA) generally does not allow your employer to base hiring, firing, or any other employment decisions on the fact that you are age 40 or older.
+If you work for (or apply for a job with) an employer that has 20 or more employees, the federal Age Discrimination in Employment Act (ADEA) generally does not allow the employer to base hiring, firing, or any other employment decisions on the fact that you are age 40 or older.

 New York State and New York City human rights laws cover more cases than the ADEA.
-If you work (or apply for a job) at a company that employs 4 or more employees, New York law does not allow your employer to base hiring, firing or any other employment decisions on the fact that you are age 40 or older, unless being a certain age is truly necessary for your specific position.
+If you work for (or apply for a job with) an employer that has 4 or more employees, the state and city laws do not allow the employer to base hiring, firing or any other employment decisions on age, even if you are under 40 years old.

 Each case is different.
 Whether you are the victim of age discrimination depends on the facts of your case.
 Here are some examples of possible age discrimination:

 - Your company is downsizing, but most of the employees being laid off are age 40 or older;

 - You always get great reviews and then you are laid off and are replaced with a much younger, less experienced person;

 - You are passed over for a promotion, which is instead given to a less qualified, younger worker;

 - Your boss does not allow older workers to attend training programs;